 The success of your car accident case will depend upon showing that someone else’s actions were responsible for your injuries.
 A lawyer can help ensure that your claim is built with the strongest and most compelling evidence available to justify an award in your favor.

-Contact a Dallas, GA Car Accident Lawyer Today
+Contact a Dallas, GA Car Accident Attorney Today

 Injured in a wreck in Paulding County or elsewhere in west Georgia?
 The Dallas car accident lawyers Sherrod & Bernard, P.C. are standing by to help.
 We can help you recover compensation for your medical bills, lost wages, and even pain and suffering.
 Put our experience to work for you.
 Call or contact us today for a free case review.